 The lake of Nemi is also known as Specchio di Diana (Diana’s Mirror) since the goddess temple was built, by the Romans, close to the lake area.
 It is believed that, since Romulus was one of the twin sons of Rhea Silvia (vestal of Diana’s temple) and the god Mars, and was born in the Nemi area, the origins of Rome could have started from this area.
 The forest, which surrounds the town, is also known as Nemus Aricinum (Woods of Ariccia), because of its closeness to the town of Ariccia, famous for the ‘porchetta’ (pork meat).

 Nemi was very well known to writers H.C.
-Andersen, Lord Byron, Stendhal and Goethe, and musicians such as Gounod, who was inspired for his Ave Maria, by the small lake.
+Andersen, Lord Byron, Stendhal, and Goethe, and musicians such as Gounod, who was inspired for his Ave Maria, by the small lake.
 Tradition says he wrote this composition with his guitar, which he always carried around wherever he went.
-Also many painters, from the 17th century, got inspired by the lake for their works.
+Also, many painters, from the 17th century, got inspired by the lake for their works.
 An interesting note: lord Byron took inspiration here for his ‘Child Harold’s Pilgrimage’ and a belvedere terrace, in Nemi’s Piazza Roma, was named after the writer.
-Nemi is widely famous for two things, beside its castle and churches: strawberries and the Roman ships museum.
+Nemi is widely famous for two things, besides its castle and churches: strawberries and the Roman ship’s museum.

 The ships were destroyed during WWII by a fire in 1944 and only few artefacts of the museum were saved from the fire.
 In 1995 a project was started to construct a full-size replica of the two ships.

 Another interesting thing to know is that the Pontifical Compound houses the famous ‘Specula Vaticana‘ (the Vatican Mirror), mentioned by Dan Brown in one of his books.
-The Specula is an astronomical observatory which was moved from Rome to Castelgandolfo in 1934, since Rome’s new electrical lighting system made it impossible for the Specula to be used properly.
-Problem that arose, in nowadays, in Castelgandolfo, consequently the Vatican had to move the Specula to the Arizona desert.
+The Specula is an astronomical observatory that was moved from Rome to Castelgandolfo in 1934 since Rome’s new electrical lighting system made it impossible for the Specula to be used properly.
+The problem that arose, nowadays, in Castelgandolfo, consequently the Vatican had to move the Specula to the Arizona desert.